ESWZY/DDoS-demo/README.md

 The Flask API server is attacker, the client python program is bot.

-Bots poll the server's state and do actions.
+Server initiates attacking packets, and bots poll the server's state and act.

 # Quick Start